MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/plan/plan-your-wsus-deployment.md

 Updates will appear as **Not Applicable** on client computers that require the language.
 To avoid this, make sure all operating system languages are included in your WSUS server's synchronization options.
 You can see all the operating system languages by going to the **computers** view of the WSUS Administration Console and sorting the computers by operating system language.
 However, you may want to include more languages if there are Microsoft applications in more than one language (for example, if the French version of Microsoft Word is installed on some computers that use the English version of Windows.)

-Choosing languages for an upstream server is not the same as choosing languages for a downstream server.
+Choosing languages for an upstream server isn't the same as choosing languages for a downstream server.
 The following procedures explain the differences.

 #### To choose update languages for a server synchronizing from Microsoft Update